30 days to Ramadan in UAE: Shaaban crescent spotted in Abu Dhabi

 Photo: File / IAC

 Astronomers in the UAE on Thursday caught a glimpse of the Shaaban moon.
-This means the next Islamic month — which precedes the holy month of Ramadan — will officially begin on Friday, January 31.
+This means the next Islamic month will officially begin on Friday, January 31.
+Shaaban precedes the holy month of Ramadan.

 The UAE’s International Astronomy Centre (IAC) on Thursday announced the sighting of the crescent for the new month of Shaaban in 1446 AH (Hijri year).